How to use custom mouse cursors in Windows

 The mouse pointer is one of the things you always see when you’re using your Windows computer or device, so you shouldn’t neglect it.
 Customizing it according to your preferences can make you more productive while offering you an enjoyable user experience.
 Before closing this tutorial, tell us: Which mouse pointers did you choose to use, and why did you decide to change the default ones?

-Discover: Entertainment Appearance and Personalization Tutorials Windows
+Discover: Entertainment Personalization Tutorials Windows